MicrosoftDocs/playfab-docs/playfab-docs/index.md

                                                     </div>
                                                 </div>
                                                 <div class="cardText">
-                                                    <h3>Concept: Cloud Script</h3>
+                                                    <h3>Concept: CloudScript</h3>
-                                                    <p>Cloud Script is one of PlayFab's most powerful features.
-Learn all about running compute in the Cloud and building robust systems with PlayFab Cloud Script.</p>
+                                                    <p>CloudScript is one of PlayFab's most powerful features.
+Learn all about running compute in the Cloud and building robust systems with PlayFab CloudScript.</p>
                                                 </div>
                                             </div>
                                         </div>